 Well, my youngest got accepted into preschool this year (afternoon program through the elementary school, yay!) and as summer was winding down, I knew that this was going to be the year.

-The year I start having some structure, some routine, some progress.
+Its time to start having some structure, some routine, some progress.

 –this post contains affiliate links.
 I may receive a commission if you choose to buy–